New to Telerik UI for Blazor? Download free 30-day trial

 The ColumnStates field of the state object provides you with information about the current columns in the TreeList.
 The Index field describes the position the user chose, and the Visible parameter indicates whether the column is hidden or not.
 By looping over that collection you can know what the user sees.
 You could, for example, sort by the index and filter by the visibility of the columns to approximate the view of the user.

-@* Click the button, reorder some columns, maybe lock one of them, hide another, and click the button again to see how the state changes but the order of the columns in the state collection remains the same.
-This example also shows a workaround for getting the Field of the column that will be availale in a future release as part of the column state. *@
+@* Click the button, reorder some columns, maybe lock one of them, hide another, and click the button again to see how the state changes but the order of the columns in the state collection remains the same. *@

 <TelerikButton OnClick="@GetColumnsFromState">Get the state of the Columns</TelerikButton>